willymcallister/willymcallister.github.io/_articles/inductor_how_it_works.md

 ## Inductor slang

-You will sometimes hear people say an inductor "wants" to keep its current flowing.
-Well little coils of wire don't actually "want" anything, but this idea comes from the back-and-forth dance between current and magnetic field.
-Once the magnetic field builds up around the inductor, that field keeps pushing a current in the wire.
+You will sometimes hear people say an inductor "wants" to keep current flowing.
+Little coils of wire can't actually "want" anything, but this is a useful idea.
+It comes from the back-and-forth dance between current and magnetic field.
+Once a magnetic field builds up around an inductor, it keeps pushing current in the wire.
 The current and magnetic field have a reinforcing effect on each other, they *induce* each other.
 This is where the inductor gets its name.

 ## Flywheel analogy